-You’ll see and learn how putting data into action can impact everything from clinical trials to hospital workflows.
-We’ll also discuss the challenges health care faces when implementing analytics.
-Let’s not waste a minute!
+In this article, you’ll learn about how putting data into action can impact everything from clinical trials to hospital workflows.
+We’ll also discuss the challenges healthcare faces when implementing analytics.
+Let’s get right to it!

 The Growing Role of Big Data in Healthcare

-Big data is transforming the healthcare industry in major ways.
-Hospitals, doctors, and insurance companies use advanced analytics from huge amounts of data for different purposes.
-But to get a better overview, let’s start from the beginning – what is big data in health care exactly?
+Big data processing is transforming the healthcare industry in major ways.
+Hospitals, doctors, and insurance companies now use advanced analytics from huge amounts of data for different purposes.
+But to get a better overview, let’s start from the beginning – what is big data analytics in the healthcare industry?

 mHealth App Development: The Complete Guide